What to expect when I arrive?

 Does Insurance cover Massage?

 Not in Massachusetts.
 Although there are some policies that have umbrella terms.
 We suggest you call your representatives and discuss it with them.
+We are happy to provide you with a receipt for services, however expect payment at the time of service.

 At Adamsville Healing Arts Center, we understand that unanticipated events occur in everyone’s life.
 Unforeseen events such as car problems, traffic considerations, business meetings, and project deadlines, are just a few reasons why one might consider canceling a massage appointment.